-The sum of the outstanding principal balance of the trust The trust's purchase of student student loans, the amount deposited in the TERI pledge loans at a premium may result in fund, the reserve account and the collection account on the closing date will be no less than 98.87% of the outstanding principal amount of the notes.
-There can be no assurance that the aggregate principal amount of the notes will be equal to or less than the sum of the principal amount of the trust student loans plus the amounts on deposit in the reserve account and the collection account.
-If an event of default occurs under the indenture, and the trust student loans are liquidated at a time when the outstanding principal amount of the notes exceeded the sum of the principal amount of the trust student loans and the amounts on deposit in the reserve account and the collection account, the securityholders may suffer a loss.
+The sum of the outstanding principal balance of the initial trust student loans, the amount deposited in the TERI pledge fund, the reserve account, the pre-funding account and the collection account on the closing date will be no less than 98.5% of the outstanding principal amount of the There can be no assurance that the aggregate principal amount of the notes will be equal to or less than the sum of the principal amount of the trust student loans plus the amounts on deposit in the reserve account, the prefunding account and the collection account.
+If an event of default occurs under the indenture, and the trust student loans are liquidated at a time when the outstanding principal amount of the notes exceeded the sum of the principal amount of the trust student loans and the amounts on deposit in the reserve account, the pre-funding account and the collection account, the securityholders may suffer a loss.
 If an event of default occurs before the holders of the class A-IO certificates have received distributions equal to their investment in the class A-IO certificates, those investors will suffer a loss, regardless of the liquidation proceeds.